rapid7/insightconnect-plugins/plugins/active_directory_ldap/help.md

 #### Add or Remove an Object from Group

-Add or remove an object from an Active Directory group
+This action is used to add or remove an object from an Active Directory group

 ##### Input